Stacy London

-After graduating from Vassar College, London started her career as a fashion editor at Vogue and transitioned into being a stylist for celebrities and designers.
-She moved into television by co-hosting What Not to Wear with first Wayne Scot Lukas and then Clinton Kelly, and doing fashion reporting for Access Hollywood, The Early Show, and the Today Show.
-From 2009 to 2010, she was a celebrity spokesperson for Pantene, Woolite, Dr. Scholl's, and Riders by Lee.
-She co-owns Style for Hire and is the creative director of Westfield Style.
+After graduating from Vassar College, London began her career at Vogue as a fashion assistant and later editor.
+She went on to style celebrities, designers, and editorial campaigns before transitioning into television.
+She became co-host of What Not to Wear, first with Wayne Scot Lukas and later with Clinton Kelly.
+She also appeared as a fashion correspondent on Access Hollywood, The Early Show, the Today Show, and was a regular guest on The Oprah Winfrey Show, The View, and Rachael Ray for many years.

+London has served as a spokesperson for brands including Pantene, Dr. Scholl’s, Lee Jeans, and Woolite.
+Her book The Truth About Style became a New York Times bestseller.

+She later co-founded State of Menopause, a brand addressing the physical and emotional challenges of menopause.
+She is an advisor to Evernow, a telehealth and menopause treatment platform, and Flow Health, a media platform for women’s health.
+She is on the Board of Directors for two non-profit organizations, Chronicon Foundation and Glam4Good.
+Her experience in the women’s health space propelled her back to fashion to help people in mid-life find a new sense of self-esteem and power in aging.

+In 2025, Amazon announced her return to television with Clinton Kelly in Wear Whatever The F You Want.
+She currently has a fashion brand exclusive to QVC.

 Early life

 London was born in New York City on May 25, 1969.
 She is of Sicilian descent on her mother's side and Jewish descent on her father's side.
 Her mother, Joy Weinman, worked as a venture capitalist, and her father, Herbert London, was the president emeritus of the Hudson Institute.
 Her stepmother, Vicki Pops, is a romance novelist.
 In an interview with The Wall Street Journal, she said of her father, "We don't see eye to eye on that much politically [but] he did instill a certain sense of propriety and right and wrong in me, which plays into my fashion sensibility."
-While going to Vassar College, she double majored in 20th century philosophy and German literature and was a member of Phi Beta Kappa.
+While going to Vassar College, she double majored in 20th-century philosophy and German literature and was a member of Phi Beta Kappa.
 It was during a summer internship in Paris in Christian Dior's PR department that she took a serious interest in pursuing a career in the fashion industry.